Research and analysis

 Satisfactory.

 There are no control measures preventing the migration of infected seals or wild birds into the UK.
 National surveillance and control of AIV in poultry and wild birds is conducted annually by UK Government’s Defra and APHA.
-The UKHSA works closely with Defra and APHA during AI incidents where there are human exposures to infected birds (see (40)).
+UK public health agencies work closely with Defra, Scottish and Welsh governments and APHA during AI incidents where there are human exposures to infected birds (see (52)).

 The UK Cetacean Stranding Investigation Programme (CSIP) has been running since 1990 and is funded by Defra and the Devolved Administrations.
-Whilst the remit of the programme is to investigate cetacean (for example whale, dolphin and porpoises), sea turtle and basking shark (Cetorhinus maximus) strandings, the programme was expanded in December 2021 to include a one-year pilot for routine post-mortem of seals.
+Whilst the remit of the programme is to investigate cetacean (for example, whale, dolphin and porpoises), sea turtle and basking shark (Cetorhinus maximus) strandings, the programme was expanded in December 2021 to include a one-year pilot for routine post-mortem of seals.
+This has continued and a case definition for triage purposes is used to ensure dead seals can be sampled.
+In addition, the sampling techniques and testing protocols have been optimized for seal samples.

 Do environmental conditions in the UK support the natural reservoirs or vectors of disease?